 - Weighted Barbell

-This workout is quite advanced and is not recommended for novice individuals.
-If you're not familiar with the proper form for the exercises, be sure to research, learn and practice them prior to completing this workout.
-There's no specified number of repetitions because of everyone’s varying fitness levels, so do the best that you can in each 30-second interval.
-You know your body best!
+This workout is quite advanced and is not recommended for novice gym-goers If you’re not familiar with the proper form for the exercises, be sure to research, learn and practice them prior to completing this workout.
+There’s no specified number of repetitions because of everyone’s varying fitness levels, so do the best that you can in each 30-second interval.
 Additionally, you have the flexibility of choosing the heaviness of the equipment for the weighted exercises.

-Keep track of the number of repetitions that you complete, for each exercise, to use as a baseline for measuring your progress against.
+Keep track of the number of repetitions that you complete for each exercise to use as a baseline for measuring your progress against.
 As you the workout becomes easier and as you get stronger, be sure to increase the amount of weight that you use.
-Be sure to stay hydrated before, during and after the workout!
+And as always, be sure to stay hydrated before, during and after your workout.

 - Chin Ups

 - Spiderman Push-Ups (Modification: Regular or Knee Push-Ups)

 - Back Extensions